My Dog Keeps Licking His Lips and Swallowing — What’s Happening?

-Have you ever wondered why your dog may lick his lips and then keep licking his lips?
+Have you ever wondered why your dog keeps licking lips?
 This article contains information for dog owners looking into why their dog is constantly licking their lips to the point it may seem to be excessive.

 Let’s look at licking in general.
 Why do dogs lick?